[[cta2]]

 5. SaaS subscription/renewal notice period

-If the user doesn’t wish to renew the contract, they must notify the vendor before the notice period stated in the SaaS contract agreement.
+Vendors should clearly define the notice period and specify a deadline for users who don’t want to renew automatically.
+If a user chooses not to renew, they must notify the vendor before the notice period stated in the agreement.

-For example, if the SaaS agreement mandates 30 days' notice, subscribers or users must inform the vendor within that timeframe if they wish to renew the SaaS contract or not.
+For example, if the SaaS agreement requires 30 days’ notice, subscribers must inform the vendor within that timeframe whether they plan to renew or not.

-Ensure that the notice period is clearly stated in the contract, negotiate with the vendor, and opt for a 90-day notice period.
-Use a centralized contract management system to manage SaaS agreements and stay ahead of renewals using automated workflows.
+Make sure the notice period is clearly stated in the contract.
+Negotiate for a 90-day window if possible to give your team time to evaluate the tool before it renews.
+Use a centralized contract management system to track all agreements and automate renewal workflows.

 Here’s Pratibha Mehta from Falkonry, recalling her experience with CloudEagle and how it helped her team streamline SaaS renewals: